 - Eat antioxidant-rich berries, especially blueberries, frequently.

-- Increase your intake of vitamins C and E, lutein, and zinc.
+- Increase your intake of vitamin C and vitamin E, lutein, and zinc.

 Andrew Weil, M.D.